QualityQuestion/chatbot/README.md

 - Riot Games for the VCT game + player data

-*This is was a hackathon project, and my first time ever using an LLM or Amazon Bedrock*
+*This is was a hackathon project, and my first time ever using an LLM or Amazon Bedrock.*